Thursday, April 16, 2009

 I make a point of writing some creative grist for the mill on my blog and point followers here via a link.
 But I do not waste their time by linking to every blog post I create.
 Some posts will interest many people.
 Some will interest only a few.
 Some are perhaps best left unposted and I may delete them later.

 I avoid writing vague Tweets.
 I will not Tweet something like, "Oh, I guess I'll post in my blog now."
 Big yawn.
 There goes ten seconds of your life that you will never get back.
 And when I do post a link to my blog, I give a rough idea about the topic so you can decide whether or not to read that post.
 Teasing you with a vague headline such as, "You guys have got to read my blog!" is the same as saying, "I just wrote something boring as hell and couldn't think of a good way to draw you in."
-I can't tell you not to do this, but it isn't effective.
+I can't tell you not to do this, but from the reader's perspective, it isn't effective at getting me to your blog.

 What else turns me off on Twitter?
 You're still reading this, so you're either a glutton for punishment or you actually want my opinions, bless your heart.
 As I mentioned earlier, I may abandon you if I repeatedly Tweet you and you ignore me.
 Not right away.
 I give it time.
 But if I try to connect with you numerous times and get no response, it makes me feel as if you only want to talk about you and do not care about me.
 Maybe sometimes you have no response and that is okay.
 I will not take it personally.
 But if it keeps happening, I may wonder if you are reading me at all.
 I will feel unheard.
 Our relationship is on the rocks.
 Watch out for that jagged one over there.